Plantain lily

 - Is Plantain lily good for the Colorado Front Range?

-- Yes.
-Plantain lily is included in the Front Range Plant Finder as a groundcover suited to Colorado's Front Range.
+- Yes, Plantain lily is a well-suited groundcover for Colorado's Front Range.

 - How big does Plantain lily get?